Cannabis Policy Information

 Sale of Recreational Cannabis

-The City of White Rock recently adopted a zoning amendment bylaw to continue the existing prohibition on the retail sale of cannabis, and to provide time for the City to establish the assessment framework for future consideration of a single non-medicinal cannabis store in the Town Centre area, under a Council-issued Temporary Use Permit.
+The City of White Rock’s zoning bylaw does not permit the sale of cannabis in any zone, but does provide a framework for consideration of a single recreational cannabis store in the Town Centre area, under a Council-issued Temporary Use Permit.

 In addition to being restricted to the Town Centre (bounded by North Bluff Road, George Street, Thrift Avenue, and Martin Street), the location criteria for a Temporary Use Permit for a cannabis store include being 100 metres from the entrance to a child care centre, 30 metres from public parks in the Town Centre (Bryant Park, Hodgson Park, and the Town Square located at 1510 Johnston Road).